Introduction

 Atheists' Day

-Apparently, Atheists' Day is an actual day for atheists.
-According to one website, it is April 1st every year (unofficially).
-According to an atheist website, however, it was 3/23/21 this year.
+Apparently, Atheists' Day is an actual holiday for atheists.
+According to one website, it is on the first of April every year.
+According to an atheist website, however, the day is celebrated annually on March 23rd.
 I think that atheists are confused.

-Mrs. Appalachian's 2008 Honda Civic has acquired a ding on the right front passenger door, on the top frame for the window.
-I had noticed it late, on 3/31/2021, while placing our new automobile insurance documents in her car and my truck – after she'd gone to bed.
+Mrs. Appalachian Irishman's 2008 Honda Civic acquired a ding on the right front passenger door at the top of the window frame.
+I noticed it late on 3/31/2021, while placing our new automobile insurance documents in her car and my truck, after she had gone to bed.

-On Thursday, 4/1/2021, before she left for work, I asked about the ding.
-She speculated that it had been there a month or so.
-She wasn't at or in the car.
-She had noticed it, without telling me.
-I had been checking our car, over the last several weeks, as I do at times.
-I had not noticed the ding before.
-Well, it must have been the ding leprechaun that did it.
+The next day (Thursday, 4/1/2021), before she left for work, I asked about the ding.
+She speculated that it had been there for a month or so.
+She had not been in or near the car, when the ding happened.
+She had noticed it without telling me.
+As usual, I've been checking our car, but I had missed seeing the ding.
+Well, the “Ding Leprechaun” must have done it.

-Later, on 4/1/2021, when my wife was at work, and I was working at home, I heard a noise.
+Later, on 4/1/2021, when my wife was at work, and I was working from home, I heard a noise.
 I looked.
 Amazed, I saw that a 2021 white Nissan Altima had appeared in our driveway!
-It had appeared out of nothing, from thin air!
-April fools!
+It appeared from nothing or from thin air!

 From nothing, nothing comes.
 That is a basic point of logic and common sense.
 If there was ever a time when nothing existed, then nothing would exist now.
 Something exists now; therefore, something, or someone, had to have always existed (eternally).

-The space time reality, called the universe, has not always existed.
-The Second Law of Thermodynamics, as well as observation, established this fact centuries ago.
+The temporal realm (the universe) has not always existed.
+The Second Law of Thermodynamics as well as observation established this fact centuries ago.

-To the lower right of my website, you will find my Religion/Apologetics references.
-I suggest, for deeper study, that you search those websites, for detailed proof that verifies: the God of the Bible exists, the Bible is his inspired word, and the Word became flesh, as the Christ, who died and rose again – completing God's eternal scheme of redemption.
+On the lower right of this website, there is the section Apologetics - Christian Evidences.
+I suggest, for deeper study, that you search the websites in that section for detailed proof that verifies the following: The God of the Bible exists.
+The Bible is God's inspired word.
+And God the Word became flesh as the Christ, who died for our sins and rose again, completing God's eternal scheme of redemption.

-I have read, written, and spoken (publicly and privately) on the topic many times.
+I have read, written, and spoken (publicly and privately) on these topics many times.
 I have offered to engage in formal debate with a local atheist.
 He backed away.
-If you would like to contact me, for personal conversation, my e-mail address is on my website heading.
+If you would like to contact me, for a personal conversation, you are welcome to use the Contact Form (on the right column of the website).

-A new car does not appear, spontaneously, in the driveway.
+A new car does not appear spontaneously in the driveway.
 Something did not come from nothing.
-The wise KNOW and believe (faith by knowledge, not blind leap) that there is a God.
+The wise know and believe (faith based on fact, not a blind leap) that there is a God.

 Good Friday

-From creation, to Adam and Eve's sin, to the forming of Israel, to the birth, life, death, and resurrection of Christ Jesus, our Lord and Savior – God's eternal plan took time.
+From creation to Adam and Eve's sin to the development of the nation of Israel to the birth, life, death, and resurrection of Christ Jesus, our Lord and Savior, God's eternal plan took time.
 “It is finished” now.
 The plan is in place.

-Freedom of will grants two choices: accept the Good Lord's free gift offer and live accordingly or reject it.
+Free will grants two choices: accept the Good Lord's free gift offer and live accordingly, or reject it.
 Our Lord opened the door.
 Have you walked in?
-Many of my readers have.
+Many readers have.
 Some may not have.
-If you have not, please walk in.
+If you have not, please walk through the open door.

 Resurrection Sunday

-“Easter” could have origin in a name for a pagan god or gods, or it could have origin in an early German word for resurrection.
-Answers in Genesis has a detailed article on the topic.
-(See “Is the Name 'Easter' of Pagan Origin?
-By Roger Patterson, 4/19/2011.)
+“Easter” could have originated as a name for a pagan god or gods, or it could have come about from an early German word for resurrection.
+See “Is the Name 'Easter' of Pagan Origin?"
+Answers in Genesis, by Roger Patterson, 4/19/2011, for a detailed article on this topic.

 The Russian word for “Sunday” translates as “Resurrection.”
 I choose to call “Easter” “Resurrection Sunday.”
 The option is not a matter of faith.
 It is my preference.

 It is verified.
-Our Lord and Savior, Jesus, the Christ, arose!
-He was the eternal Word (as the triune God).
-He had been born of a virgin.
-He lived.
-He was God incarnate.
-He was sacrificed, as the perfect atonement for sin (that had entered this world, by Adam and Eve succumbing to Satan's temptation).
-HE AROSE!
-He lived in the flesh again, for several days.
-He then ascended, to heaven.
-HE OPENED the door for us to join there.
+Our Lord and Savior, Jesus the Christ, arose!
+He is the eternal Word (as the triune God).
+He was born of a virgin.
+He lived as God incarnate.
+He was sacrificed as the perfect atonement for our sin (that entered the world when Adam and Eve succumbed to Satan's temptation).
+He arose!
+He lived again in the flesh for several days.
+He then ascended to heaven.
+He opened the door for us to join him there.

 The atheist has laid an egg.
 He is wrong.
-I hope that he discovers the Way, the Truth, and the Life, before it is too late for him.
-I can help him, if he would ask.
+I hope that he discovers the Way, the Truth, and the Life, before it is too late.
+I can help, if he asks.

-Resurrection Sunday is not an annual celebration only.
-It is a daily celebration of life – everlasting life.
+Resurrection Sunday is not just an annual celebration.
+It is a daily celebration of life, everlasting life.

 Conclusion

 Temporal life (on earth) is a blink of an eye.
-We are everlasting creations.
-We were born (came to exist).
+We are everlasting beings.
+We were born (came into existence).
 We will die physically (our soul separates from our body).
-Our soul resides in either a place of paradise or torment – until Christ returns (to call everyone “out of the pool”).
+Our soul waits in a place of paradise or torment until Christ returns (to call everyone “out of the pool”).

-The temporal (time) will end.
-The living and the dead, the dead first, will receive everlasting bodies, and we will go HOME, to our everlasting home in heaven – if we have accepted the Good Lord's free gift offer.
-If we have not, we will go to everlasting punishment.
+The temporal will end.
+The living and the dead, the dead first, will receive everlasting bodies, and we will go home to our everlasting home in heaven, if we have accepted the Good Lord's free gift offer.
+If we have not, then we will go to everlasting punishment.

 Everlasting life is, well, everlasting.
-We are everlasting creations.
-I place the good and the bad in life into everlasting perspective, as the apostle Paul has taught us: “For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory” (2 Cor.
+I place the good and the bad in life into an everlasting perspective.
+As the apostle Paul stated, “For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory” (2 Cor.
 4:17, KJV).

 1 comment: